uschpc/webportal-netlify-gatsby/src/navigation/user-information/Accounts.md

 Access to and use of resources is based on participation in projects.
 Project setup and resource allocation requests must be made by a project's PI using the [Research Computing User Portal](https://hpcaccount.usc.edu/).
 Detailed instructions for project and resource management are available in the [Research Computing User Portal user guides](/user-information/user-guides/research-computing-user-portal).

+For step-by-step instructions on how to log in to our HPC clusters, see the [Getting Started with Discovery](/user-information/user-guides/high-performance-computing/getting-started-discovery) (general use cluster) and [Getting Started with Endeavour](/user-information/user-guides/high-performance-computing/getting-started-endeavour) (condo cluster) user guides.

 ### Principal Investigator (PI) eligibility

 PhD-level researchers, which include faculty, research staff, and postdocs (but not PhD students), are eligible for PI status, which is required for project creation and allocation requests.
 If you're eligible for PI status, the Research Computing User Portal will recognize this when you log in and you will automatically be granted PI permissions (account creation, resource requests, adding users to a project, etc.).

 If you believe you're eligible for PI status but this isn't reflected in the Research Computing User Portal, please [submit a help ticket](/user-information/ticket-submission) to the CARC.

-### Computing resource allocations
+### Discovery computing resource allocations

-The CARC offers three types of computing resource allocations: class, graduate student project, and research.
+The CARC offers three types of computing resource allocations on the Discovery cluster: class, graduate student project, and research.
 For both resources, the unit of SU (System Unit) is used.
 One SU indicates one hour's use of a single CPU core.

 #### Class allocations